 The profession of a cook or a technologist will always be in demand.
 There is no secret: everyone loves to eat, so the ability to cook food is always an excellent source of income.
 The ability to create a cooking technique (including brand new), i.e. what and how many food supplies are needed, in what sequence and at what temperature they should be cooked, how long it will take to cook, how much the prepared dish will weigh, is very important.
 But what qualities are required to become successful in this area?
 A person should have a certain set of personal and professional qualities, such as responsibility, neatness, consistency, cleanliness, attentiveness, good memory, active imagination.
-And also a good eye, taste and colour perception, time management, good coordination of movements, quick thinking and action and high degree of efficiency mean a lot.
+A good eye, taste and colour perception, time management, good coordination of movements, quick thinking and action and high degree of efficiency mean a lot.

 Professional qualities are specific theoretical knowledge and practical skills.
 A true cook should know sanitary standards, safety regulations, techniques of cooking certain dishes, ability to assess the quality of food, competence in handling kitchen equipment.
 But the most important quality is commitment to excellence in the profession.

 In order to become a highly qualified specialist and gain versatile knowledge and practical skills, you can get your higher education at South Ural State University in the Department of Technology and Organization of Public Catering and the new Bachelor’s program (Functional Foods and Nutrition) in English language at the Institute of Sports, Tourism and Service.

 El-Sohaimy Sobhy Ahmed, a professor of Food Biochemistry, working at South Ural State University in the Department of Technology and Organization of Public Catering explains what role food biotechnology plays in modern world and why future cooks and technologist should study the science.